-“Would you prefer only female partners?
+“Would you prefer only Jiu Jitsu girls as your training partners?
 Are there only certain guys you’re ok with?
 If you are not comfortable with something, do you trust yourself to speak up?
 Jiu Jitsu is an intimate sport and not having this conversation with yourself first can hurt you in the long run.”

 Embrace your limitations

-As a mom of two, a practiced blue belt, and a wife that fends off play fights from her black belt husband at home, Rachel has a wide variety of Jiu Jitsu experiences.
+As a mom of two, a practicing blue belt, and a wife that fends off play fights from her black belt husband at home, Rachel has a wide variety of Jiu Jitsu experiences.

 She and others claim women in Jiu Jitsu, especially smaller ones, will have to “work twice as hard to accomplish the same things.”

 Whether you’re attempting a takedown or finishing a submission, you may not be able to rely on strength the same way men can.
 But, it’s worth it, according to Rachel.
-That harder work will cultivate determination and greater emphasis on technique.
+That harder work will cultivate determination and greater emphasis on technique for Jiu Jitsu girls.